vincent2704/dungeon-masters-tracker/README.md

 ## Current features
 1. Battle tracking
     * Automatically loads protagonists
+    * Removing not participating actors before the battle
     * Adding other actors
         * Checkbox for death saving throws eligibility when adding an actor to battle
     * Setting initiative and automatic sorting by initiative after starting the battle